-tutoring in after-school programs and one-on-one settings, a Masters in Child Study & Education, classroom teaching in public and private schools, and brought me to JUMP Math six years ago.
-I was midway through my Masters when I first experienced JUMP Math used in a special education classroom: once I saw how simply each concept and skill was broken down into smaller steps and carefully sequenced to build mastery, I realized how easily teachers can support and assess exactly where a student is with a resource like this.
+My journey to teaching led me to tutoring in after-school programs, a Masters in Child Study & Education, classroom teaching in public and private schools, and brought me to JUMP Math six years ago.
+I was midway through my Masters when I first experienced JUMP Math in action: seeing how each concept and skill was broken down into smaller steps and carefully sequenced to build mastery, I realized how easily teachers can support and assess exactly where a student is with a resource like this.